n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.formtrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: n8n Form Trigger
+title: n8n Form Trigger node documentation
-description: Documentation for the n8n Form Trigger node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the n8n Form Trigger node in n8n.
+Follow technical documentation to integrate n8n Form Trigger node into your workflows.
 contentType: integration
 priority: critical
 ---

-# n8n Form trigger
+# n8n Form Trigger node

 Use the n8n Form trigger to start a workflow when a user submits a form, taking the input data from the form.
 The node generates the form web page for you to use.